LukasLoiodice/SFI/README.md

 * Two CRUD APIs with strong relationships: Product and Item.
 * APIs to upload and download 3D files (.glb) stored in MongoDB (in a real project, a cloud bucket would be used).
 3D object visualization with Three.js.
 * Reactive frontend tightly coupled with the backend.
+* Simple monitoring via Prometheus and Grafana (a default dashboard is provided).
 * Cloud-native architecture ready for Minikube and GKE.
 Deployment on GCP includes features such as TLS, load balancing, and more, using the free tier.
 A domain name has been registered via Cloudflare https://sfi-app.com/.
 ---